 Thinking about returning home can be very difficult.
-Even if it is possible, it might not happen quickly and sometimes it can never happen.
-It is important to be patient and to be realistic.
+Even if it is possible, it might not happen quickly and sometimes it may never happen.
+It is important to be patient and realistic.

-The first step is to speak to your social worker, tell them you want to live with your family.
+The first step is to speak to your social worker and tell them that you want to live with your family.
 Try and find out as much information as you can about whether moving home is possible.

 Questions you can ask